zoya-chowdhury/Zoyas-Bluestamp-Portfolio/index.md

 ***DESCRIPTION:*** In preperation for the hardware aspects of my intensive projects, I warmed up by putting together a retro arcade console designed to play numerous games of tetris.
 It can be powered by either batteries or your laptop by connecting it via the USB socket.
 You then start a game by turning on the red power button and pressing the yellow button labeled with a square.
 The game is displayed on the dot matrix, and the pieces can be controlled by the four buttons labeled with arrows.
 While you play, the digital cube keeps track of your score, and the buzzer provides sound effects/music.
 The game can be ended with the button labeled X, pressing the power button, or disconnecting the power source.
 Every component was soddered on, and the non-electrical parts were screwed together.

-***CHALLENGES:*** he main obstacle for this project was the amount of tedious soddering required.
+***CHALLENGES:*** The main obstacle for this project was the amount of tedious soddering required.
 The dot matrix, digital tube, and power switch were relatively simpler.
 The challenge from these parts was that they had numerous parts to sodder--most of which were very close together.
 This meant having to meticulously sodder without accidentally connecting two holes together.
 Other parts, however, didn't fit into the circuitboard's holes as perfectly.
 As a result, I had to pay careful attention to how much sodder I added and how it was added.
 The wires, for example, had to be held while soddering because the wires were way too small incomparison to the holes and could also come apart and require retwisting.
 Additionally, the wires were much longer and would move around if not held.
 A slight concern was burning the circuitboard when adjusting sodder/desoddering, but this went away with time and practice.
 Putting together the outer parts was a straightforward task, but could sometimes be confusing since it was more difficult to tell if some screws were fully screwed.

 ***WHAT'S NEXT:*** Now that I've finished my starter project, I can look forward to working on my intensive project: building a human following robot.
 My immediate next steps are testing all the components of it, such as the sensors and motors, as well as gaining a better understanding of the ARDUINO coding software.